GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition: Introduction

-Rather than improving web-scraped datasets, we rethink the entire paradigm: we explore a data collection approach where we do not scrape images, but rather collect images via \crowdsourcingn.
-We commission photos of different objects from people across the world.
-This approach naturally resolves copyright concerns, and enables much tighter control of image distribution which may reduce biases.
-We partnered with a company called Appen (\url{www.appen.com}) and \crowdsourced the {Geo}graphically Diverse Evaluation (\appenn) dataset. \appen contains 61,940 images roughly balanced across 40 object categories and six geographic regions.
-Despite the small size of \appenn, the dataset has several key advantages.
+To tackle these issues, an exciting new dataset DollarStreet~\cite{DollarStreet} was recently introduced (licence: CC).
+Instead of web-scraping, DollarStreet sources data from the Gapminder foundation.
+It comprises of images taken by volunteer and professional photographers in different countries to illustrate households with different income statuses.
+This results in 38,479 images from 63 different countries, tagged with 289 labels.
+DollarStreet overcomes issues of consent, and is in many ways the first truly geographically diverse dataset (Tab.~\ref{tab:dsets}).

+{However, DollarStreet curates a computer vision dataset from images that have \emph{previously been collected} and released on the web.
+In contrast, we present an alternative geographically-diverse data collection process (more details in Sec.~\ref{sec:dset_choices}), which allows us to explicitly target a different object-centric image distribution.

+Further, with the advent of multimodal foundation models~\cite{radford_clip,dalle,gpt4,touvron2023llama,driess2023palme}, revising the idea of manual collection of test datasets may be in order.
+With these models, direct access to the training data is frequently impossible, although we know they were trained on trillions of web-scraped examples.
+Thus, any dataset comprising of previously available images may actually have been included in the model training, violating the core machine learning tenet of separate train/test splits.

+\smallsec{Contributions} We collected a \textbf{geographically diverse dataset of common objects} which overcomes many issues described above.
+Concretely, we \emph{commission} photos of different objects from people across the world from Appen (\url{www.appen.com})'s global workforce.
+This naturally resolves \textbf{consent} concerns, similar to DollarStreet~\cite{DollarStreet} and ensures that the data is (at least temporarily) an \textbf{unseen test set}.
+We \textbf{own the copyright} to all of the images in \appenn, \textbf{have explicit permission} from creators to use these images for computer vision, verified that the images \textbf{do not show identifiable people} or other personally identifiable information (PII), and ensured \textbf{ compensation} to the content creators.

-First, the object recognition problem becomes surprisingly challenging since the images represent the \textbf{diverse appearance} of common objects across six global regions: Africa, the Americas, East Asia, Europe, Southeast Asia, and West Asia.
-Similar to de Vries \etal \cite{devries2019objectrecognition}, we show that modern object recognition models perform poorly on recognizing objects from Africa, East Asia, and SE Asia.
-Augmenting current training datasets (like ImageNet~\cite{imagenet_cvpr09,imagenet_ijcv14}) with images from \appen yields an improvement of 12.0\% on DollarStreet~\cite{DollarStreet} and 20.9\% on a test split of \appen.
+The resulting {Geo}graphically Diverse Evaluation (\appenn) dataset\footnote{\appen is owned and maintained by Princeton; Meta AI was not involved with the data collection.} contains 61,940 images roughly balanced across 40 object categories and 6 geographic regions.
+We find that the object recognition problem becomes surprisingly challenging since the GeoDE images represent the \textbf{diverse appearance} of common objects across six global regions: Africa, the Americas, East Asia, Europe, Southeast Asia, and West Asia.
+Similar to de Vries \etal~\cite{devries2019objectrecognition}, we show that modern object recognition models perform poorly on recognizing objects from Africa, East Asia, and SE Asia.
+Augmenting current training datasets (like ImageNet~\cite{imagenet_cvpr09,imagenet_ijcv14}) with training images from \appen yields an improvement of 9\% on DollarStreet~\cite{DollarStreet} and 21\% on the test split of \appen.